-ID of the search space for paging (see TS 38.213 [13], clause 10.1).
+ID(s) of the search space(s) for paging (see TS 38.213 [13], clause 10.1).
 If the field is absent, the UE does not receive paging in this BWP (see TS 38.213 [13], clause 10).
 This field is absent for the RedCap-specific initial downlink BWP, if it does not include CD-SSB and the entire CORESET#0.
 In that case, an (e)RedCap UE in RRC_INACTIVE while SDT procedure is ongoing and T319a is not running, if CG-SDT is selected and if extended CG-SDT periodicity is configured (i.e. cg-SDT-PeriodicityExt is configured), or an (e)RedCap UE in RRC_IDLE or RRC_INACTIVE while SDT procedure is not ongoing, shall monitor paging in the initial DL BWP that includes CORESET#0.